ourzora/nouns-marketplace/docs/zord.md

 } as const
 ```

-There are a few ways of applying styles using the breakpoints:
+There are a few ways of applying responsive styles:

 **_In Props_**

 ```
+// Stack.tsx
  <Stack
    px="x4"
    py={{